ColetteDigio/WebServerLogAnalyzer/docs/project-startup.md

 the environment repositories are for.**

-To run the application with special configuration - please create a file named `${special-env}-config.properties` in `/src/main/resources` and put your configuration in there.
+To run the application with special configuration - please create a file named `config.${special-env}-.properties` in `/src/main/resources` and put your configuration in there.
 Then you can enable it with the `${special-env}` profile.
 For more complex scenarios, feel free to use tools like Docker Compose.